222rohan/regex-to-FA/README.md

 # Regex to Finite Automata (FA)

--This project is a C++ implementation of a Non-deterministic Finite Automata (NFA & e-NFA) and Deterministic Finite Automata (DFA).
+- This project is a C++ implementation of a Non-deterministic Finite Automata (NFA & e-NFA) and Deterministic Finite Automata (DFA).
 It converts regular expressions to finite automata.
--Converts Regex to FA in a single scan (without converting expression to postfix).
+- Converts Regex to FA in a single scan (without converting expression to postfix).

 ## Files